Introduction

 ../_images/example-mammo.png

-The result of segmentation is not unique: it depends on the criterion, the segmentation method, the initialization of the method, etc. There are a lot of diverse segmentation methods and this chapter focuses on the more usual ones.
+The result of segmentation is not unique: it depends on the criterion, the segmentation method, the initialization of the method, etc. There are many different segmentation methods and this chapter focuses on the more usual ones.
 Finally, we talk about how to measure the quality of segmentation.